dy/sprae/readme.md

 <!--
 ## Custom Build

-Sprae can be tailored to project needs / size:
+Sprae can be tweaked to project needs / size:

 ```js
 // sprae.custom.js